 Merton Energy Matters

-The Energy Matters programme, supported by London Borough of Merton Council and Merton Climate Action Group, aims for educators and children to become climate and energy champions in their schools, homes, and communities.
+The Energy Matters programme, supported by London Borough of Merton Council and Merton Climate Action Group, aimed for educators and children to become climate and energy champions in their schools, homes, and communities.

 Here are some of the key outcomes of the pilot programme:

-- The Energy Matters module taught 300 pupils aged 5-10 across four schools.
+- The Energy Matters module taught 300 pupils aged 5 to 10 across four schools.

 - Reported changes in understanding and behaviour around climate change and energy at home and at school were linked to the module.